airqo-platform/AirQo-api/src/airflow/README.md

 - Docker
 - Docker compose
-- You have setup your environment using the [Environment Setup](#environment-setup)  instructions.
+- You have set up your environment following the [Environment Setup](#environment-setup)  instructions.

 ### Starting all containers